Nahelam/nahelam.github.io/pages/bops2.md

 ### One Step Closer

-After working on some network patches for Revenge, I got curious about a [ProtoSSL bug](https://github.com/Aim4kill/Bug_OldProtoSSL/blob/main/README.md) which has been briefly discussed in the Burnout Online Discord server, opinions were mixed regarding its existence in PS2 Burnout games but it didn't went a lot further.
+While working on some network patches for Revenge, I got curious about a [ProtoSSL bug](https://github.com/Aim4kill/Bug_OldProtoSSL/blob/main/README.md) which has been briefly discussed in the Burnout Online Discord server, opinions were mixed regarding its existence in PS2 Burnout games but it didn't went a lot further.

 I decided to give it a shot and noticed that the bug was indeed present in `DRTYSCKF.IRX` for both Takedown and Revenge.
 After some tweaking, I managed to make the server emulator certificate reach and trigger the bug.
 I made a [merge request](https://gitlab.com/gh0stl1ne/eaps/-/merge_requests/1) which has been accepted and now we can access the server emulator without patching anything IOP-wise!